teenangst/Imp-Maps-Downloader/readme.md

 ### ERR03

-> HtmlAgilityPack error

-There was an error with HtmlAgilityPack which is being used to scrape the website, this has probably arisen from the website being changed, a new `selector` in config is probably needed.
-Refer back to the github page, the current selector is: `"body .row.mt-3 .col-12.mb-3 .card div table tr td:first-child a"`
+Error no longer occurs

 ### ERR04

-> Unable to check if this is the latest version, GitHub is down
+> Unable to check if this is the latest version

-I'm using GitHub to check for what the latest version is and if for whatever reason GitHub is down it is unable to check if it is the latest version or not.
+The endpoint which is used to check for the latest version is unresponsive and will need to be checked manually.

+### ERR05

+> %URL% is not a valid gameday index

+The URL stated is in `config.json` inside `"gamedayindexendpoint"` and is not a valid gameday index, a valid gameday index looks like [this](https://pastebin.com/raw/0UZZJkR).

+### ERR06

+> %GameDay% does not have the correct hash, please pass a path to the index into the GameDay Generator

+When updating the GameDay index the hash was not recalculated, open `AIMDGameDayGenerator.exe` and past the path to the GameDay index, the hash will be made correct.